Gabe-Ichwan/digital-garden-jekyll-template/_pages/index.md

 layout: page
 title: Home
 id: home
-permalink: /
+permalink: Hello
 ---

-# Welcome! 🌱
+# Welcome! 🧙🏼‍♂️

 This is the hoempage